Zero Waste Kitchen Swaps

-I have wanted to make a video on this topic for a while now.
 In the last few years I have been working towards being less wasteful in our home and from that have adopted sort of a waste-less mindset.
 However, I am not anywhere near zero waste in any room of our home.
-I am just a work in progress.
+I am, like many of you, a work in progress.
 But I have found several small things that have been very impactful in our home that anyone can do.
 I figure starting by rooms is probably best and the kitchen seems to be the hub of most of our homes.

 Paper Products

-One of the first and probably the easiest thing you can do is to stop using and buying paper towels.
-It is my number one tip in terms of Zero Waste Kitchen Swaps.
-Instead invest in a little towel basket like I have here or a drawer and just keep folded towels ready to go for use.
+The first thing and probably the easiest thing you can do is to stop using and buying paper towels.
+It is my number one tip in terms of kitchen swaps.
+Instead invest in a little towel basket like I have here or a drawer and just keep folded reusable towels ready to go for use.
 I have these blue striped towels that I replace every so often.
 They do look a little dingy now as they are not as white as when I bought them.
 But they still work great and I always have them handy for when I would need a paper towel.

 Cleaning Products

-Cleaning products are one of the best areas for Zero Waste Kitchen Swaps.
+The most sustainable way to house cleaning products is in glass containers and if you could make your own cleaning products with natural ingredients, that is even better.
 Making your own cleaners is easy.
 We tend to think we need all sorts of different cleaning products when in fact one good all-purpose spray should do it.
 Right now I am making one that I use on my countertop, stove, sink, and butcher block.
 I will leave the link for the recipe for you below if you would like to check it out.

 We have an orange tree on our property and so we get a ton of oranges.
 I like to make juice, marmalade is nice and just eating fresh of course.
 But with that comes a ton of orange peels and I do add them to the compost pile but another great use of any type of citrus peel are to make an all-purpose spray cleaner.